-The Game Boy Advance is one of the most popular portable game consoles of all time, and Android smartphones take up such a large part of the market, that it’s almost inevitable that Android owners would take interest in playing their old favorites on their phones.
+The Game Boy Advance is one of the most popular portable game consoles of all time, and Android smartphones take up such a large part of the market, that it’s almost inevitable that Android owners would take an interest in playing their old favorites on their phones.

 RetroArch is a poster child in the world of emulation, namely because it’s not exactly an emulator.
 RetroArch is best described as a single, unified application through which you can interact with other emulators.
 These emulators are represented in “Cores,” and there are multiple RetroArch cores to choose from for each system you want to emulate.
 In particular, VBA-M and mGBA are excellent options.

-RetroArch can be fiddly to set up, so be sure to read our Complete Guide for Retroarch on Android to help you get started
+RetroArch can be fiddly to set up, so be sure to read our Complete Guide for Retroarch on Android to help you get started.

 4. My Boy!

 Aside from RetroArch, this is definitely our favorite free option on this list.

 Ultimately, Android GBA emulators are plentiful, but only a few are really worth actually using.
 If you want to avoid the long setup associated with RetroArch (especially if you’re only interested in GBA titles), then MyBoy! is probably your best option.
-GBA.emu is another great alternative, especially since it offers all of its features for free.
-My previous advice about staying away from entries not on this list still applies.
-If you want to experiment with different Android GBA emulators, stick to these.